sudheerj/javascript-interview-questions/README.md

     1. **Object literal syntax:**

-       The object literal syntax (or object initializer), is a comma-separated set of name-value pairs wrapped in curly braces.
+       The object literal syntax (or object initializer), is a comma-separated set of key-value pairs wrapped in curly braces.

        ```javascript
        var object = {